How to Start Doing Calligraphy in 6 Steps (with video tutorial)

 There’s no right or wrong.
 We all have different priorities and there’s only so much time in a day!

-BUT, if you want to get good at calligraphy faster, you’ll need to practice consistently if you want to reach your goals.
+BUT, if you want to get good at calligraphy faster, practicing consistently will help you reach your goals.

 15 minutes a day of calligraphy practice is a great starting point.
 The more time, the better!